GoogleChromeLabs/tooling.report/ABOUT.md

 # A health checkup for web build tools.

-The web is a complex platform and developing for the web can be challenging at the best of times.
-Build tools want to make a developer’s life easier by codifying and streamlining knowledge and best practices about the platform.
-As a developer, the constant stream of changes to browsers, the platform, the underlying protocols can be hard to keep track of, let alone following how these changes affect best practices.
-Tooling authors have the same struggle, often with more scrutiny and complexity.
+The web is a complex platform and developing for it can be challenging at the best of times.
+Build tools aim to make our lives easier by streamlining developer workflows and codifying best-practices.
+A steady stream of platform and browser changes can make it difficult to identify these best practises and follow as they change.
+Tooling authors experience this same struggle at a large scale, often with more scrutiny and complexity.

 ## Goals